Aimeedeer/coconut-report/writing2020/dev-community.md

 - A WASM dev also tried to read CKB documentation but didn't have growing interests to check back.
 - A senior Rust developer said he had read various CKB docs and never came away feeling like he understood the vision, or how it is implemented by the tech.
 - A senior system programming developer, who planned to find a great startup to join in, paid much time to read CKB GitHub and then get a basic understanding.
 He finally decided not to join the team for different missions.
 - A senior blockchain developer is interested in technology discussion with CKB developers but has no interest in CKB project.
-Sam as some other blockchain developers I have talked to.
+Same as some other blockchain developers I have talked to.

 Most developers have a rapid visit and leave; they don't find enough interesting at CKB if they don't pay enough time to dive in its documentation.
 That feedback makes me think and to ask questions -- what are the real problems that we didn’t notice, any signs we missed?